-China is home to two of the world’s largest cities, Shanghai and Beijing, with populations of 25 and 22 million people respectively.
-Not only are they two of the largest cities in the world, they attract hundreds of millions of tourists each year – Australians alone accounted for 125,000 tourists who visited China for holidays in the period from June 2016-June 2017.
+China is home to two of the world’s largest cities, Shanghai and Beijing, with populations of 26 and 20 million people respectively.
+Not only are they two of the largest cities in the world, they attract hundreds of millions of tourists each year – Australians alone accounted for almost 600,000 tourists who visited China for holidays in 2018.

 We haven't changed our level of advice.